 This program focuses on the surgical and clinical case, and the pathophysiological basis of that care, to prepare participants for emerging developments in the field of obesity management.

-Participants will observe the care of patients who have a broad spectrum of gastroenterologic and liver diseases, with exposure to a wide breadth and depth of expertise in the varying subspecialty fields of gastroenterology and hepatology.
+Participants will observe the care of patients with a broad spectrum of gastroenterologic and liver diseases, with exposure to a wide breadth and depth of expertise in the varying subspecialty fields of gastroenterology and hepatology.

 Participants will observe all types of simple and complex procedures and surgeries.